go-ethereum

 prom/prometheus:latest

-Here a example directory of /path/to/prometheus:
+Here is an example directory of /path/to/prometheus:

 prometheus/